harness/developer-hub/docs/platform/pipelines/speed-up-ci-test-pipelines-using-parallelism.md

 * The [parallelism strategy](#define-the-parallelism-strategy), which determines the number of instances of a stage or step to execute
 * The strategy for splitting tests.
 How you do this depends on which step you're using to run tests:
-   * If you're using the **Run Tests** step, you specify the `testSplitStrategy` to [enable test splitting for Test Intelligence](/docs/continuous-integration/use-ci/run-tests/set-up-test-intelligence.md#enable-parallelism-test-splitting-for-test-intelligence).
+   * If you're using the **Run Tests** step, specify `testSplitStrategy` to [enable test splitting for Test Intelligence](/docs/continuous-integration/use-ci/run-tests/set-up-test-intelligence.md#enable-parallelism-test-splitting-for-test-intelligence).
    * If you're using a **Run** step, you use the `split_tests` command along with test split strategies, such as `--split-by file_size` to [define test splitting](#define-test-splitting).

 :::info